 Cold as the Winter Wind, Sharp as a Fox (Yuki-Onna)

-medium: cut paper on wood
+⊛medium: cut paper / wood

 Look, if you dare, into the mesmerizing, frosty gaze of Yuki-Onna, the winter woman, the temptress of the snows.
 Feel the chill creep up your shivering spine.
 You hands shake from the frozen air and the arctic fear.
 Will you go to her when she beckons you out into those cold, cold wastes?
 Will you welcome her icy breath?
 Will you surrender your dimming warmth as she encompasses you in her pale arms, comfortless wintery lullabies gliding you off to frost-tinged sleep?